 Keep it Plain Simple – No jargon

-Make sure you’re very clear in the manner at which you’re communicating.
-Your responses must also be concise, taking necessary steps to belabour a little on the available options and how consumers can get to the goals that they’ve set for themselves.
+Make sure you’re very clear in the manner in which you’re communicating.
+Your responses must also be concise, taking necessary steps to belabor a little on the available options and how consumers can get to the goals that they’ve set for themselves.

 Your primary goal is to try all you can to be as clear as it’s humanly possible.
 Whether written or spoken, try to be more casual, more concise and very direct.
 This should be your guiding principle throughout the designing process.

 Focus on Making a Connection